 He transformed a supporting role into the raw, beating heart of a television revolution, making Jesse Pinkman an unforgettable portrait of addiction and redemption.

-Aaron Paul arrived in Hollywood with little more than a car and a dream, scraping by with small TV roles before landing the part that would define a generation of television.
-As Jesse Pinkman on Breaking Bad, he was the volatile, vulnerable counterpoint to Walter White's calculated evil, delivering a performance that was equal parts tragic and explosive.
-His work earned him three Emmy Awards, a rarity for a supporting actor, and cemented the character as a cultural touchstone.
-Paul leveraged that success into a varied career, voicing characters in animated hits like BoJack Horseman, starring in dystopian dramas like The Path, and reprising his signature role for the film El Camino.
-His journey from Idaho to the pinnacle of prestige TV is a testament to the power of a single, perfectly realized performance.
+Aaron Paul won three Emmy Awards for his portrayal of Jesse Pinkman on Breaking Bad, a volatile counterpoint to Walter White's calculated evil.
+He arrived in Hollywood with little more than a car and a dream, scraping by with small TV roles before landing the part that defined a generation of television.
+His performance was equal parts tragic and explosive.
+Paul leveraged that success into a varied career.
+He voiced characters in animated hits like BoJack Horseman.
+He starred in dystopian dramas like The Path.
+He reprised his signature role for the film El Camino.
+His journey from Idaho to the pinnacle of prestige TV demonstrates the power of a single, perfectly realized performance.

 1965–1980